-Using various animation platforms, the students will explore intermediate animation techniques such as expressions, advanced materials and shader techniques, surface and FX shaders, advanced texture mapping (UV mapping, 3D painting) and intermediate lighting (light matching, light shaders, radiosity, HDRI).
+Using various animation platforms, students will explore intermediate animation techniques such as expressions, advanced materials and shader techniques, surface and FX shaders, advanced texture mapping (UV mapping, 3D painting) and intermediate lighting (light matching, light shaders, radiosity, HDRI).
 Advanced camera techniques (camera matching, match moving, camera shaders) will also be considered.
-Students will be introduced FX animation, physics, hard and soft body dynamics, collisions, hair cloth and particles.
+Students will be introduced to FX animation, physics, hard and soft body dynamics, collisions, hair cloth and particles.
 Emphasis will be put on creating animation cycles for use in game engines.
-Students will use pose thumbnails, in between drawings, arcs, video referencing and doping to generate natural and dynamic animations.
+Students will use pose thumbnails, in between drawings, arcs, and video referencing to generate natural and dynamic animations.

 - DIGP2003 Audio/ Video 2

 This course covers advanced AV topics including online editing, advanced character generation and motion graphics, and audio editing, mixing techniques and sound design.
 Students will be encouraged to use concepts and software in this course to create material for their personal portfolios and other projects.